Vietnam.vn - Nền tảng quảng bá Việt Nam

 Continuous rain in Guizhou province (China) on July 29.
 Photo: CFP

 Preliminary statistics show that Typhoon Gaemi - the third typhoon to hit China this year - has affected 766,900 people, causing direct economic losses of more than 1.6 billion yuan (about 224.35 million USD).
 As of the morning of July 28, authorities had evacuated about 312,700 people from dangerous areas.
-Rescue forces of 69,400 people and 15,600 pieces of equipment were mobilized to participate in emergency response work.
+Rescue forces including 69,400 people and 15,600 pieces of equipment of various types were mobilized to participate in emergency response work.
 The storm also caused problems with the power and telecommunications networks, but they were promptly resolved.

 KHANH HUNG